 Dr. Marcus asserts that he was terminated for refusing to participate in this practice of Dr. Loughlin’s, which Dr. Marcus considered at best malpractice and at worst outright insurance fraud.
 Recognizing Dr. Marcus’s objections and his refusal to align his practice with Westwood’s apparent values, Dr. Loughlin allegedly engaged in a concerted attempt to force Dr. Marcus out of the practice.
-And when that did not work, Dr. Marcus alleges, Dr. Loughlin accused Dr. Marcus of clinical incompetence, falsely terminated him “for cause,” and defamed him in the process, costing Dr. Marcus a job opportunity with another practice in Connecticut.
+And when that did not work, Dr. Marcus alleges, Dr. Loughlin accused Dr. Marcus of clinical incompetence and falsely terminated him “for cause.”

 Connecticut law protects employees from termination because of their refusal to engage in illegal or unethical behavior that violates the public policy of Connecticut or the United States.